jackpopp/bundler/README.md

 const estraverse = require('estraverse');
 ```

-Next lets create a new function called *walkAndParse*, which will visit all the nodes in the AST and allow you to check each, conditionally making operations on each.
+Next lets create a new function called *walkAndParse*, which will walk all the nodes in the AST and allow you to check each, conditionally making operations on each.
-This is called the visitor pattern - url here, we can visit each node do an operation either when we enter or leave the node, with the estraverse *replace* function we must return the node at the end of the function.
+ESTraverse uses the visitor pattern for this (https://en.wikipedia.org/wiki/Visitor_pattern), we can visit each node and conditionally perform an operation either when we enter or leave the node.
+We'll use the estraverse *replace* function as when we modify a node we want to replace it and we must return the node at the end of the function, replace will also allow us to remove nodes if we need to.
-The basic operation that we will be doing by walking each node is to look for the require calls, we'll then need to resolve the module and parse that module along with adding it to our list of modules.
-For each moduel that is resvoled from a source file we'd need to resurively call *walkAndParse* again, by the end process we should end up with a dependcy graph of all modules that can be bundled together.
+The basic operation that we'll be performing when walking each node is to look for the require function calls, we'll then need to resolve the module and parse that module along with adding it to our list of resolved modules.
+For each module that is resvoled from a source file we'd need to call *walkAndParse* again, making use of recursion and by the end process we should end up with all modules to be bundled together.

-When we visit this node we will be given the node object along with its properties, these properties can be found by viewing the estree specification.
+When we visit a node we will be given a node object and can access the nodes properties, these properties can be found by viewing the estree specification.
+We call `estraverse.replace` and pass the AST as the first argument and an object with an enter property which has a function as its value.
+The enter property is a callback function that is executed each time a node is entered, the node object will then be pass as the first argument and we can add an if statement to check that the type is a `CallExpression`.
 https://github.com/estree/estree/blob/master/es5.md#callexpression

 ```javascript